 Do a bit of detective work right away to work out whether the wall is internal or load-bearing.
 If it's load-bearing, you'll need to replace it with a structural support.

 If in doubt, arrange a visit with a surveyor or structural engineer.

-5. Scope for improvement to the layout
+5. Scope out improvements to the layout

-6. Old kitchens and bathrooms
+6. Don’t overlook tired kitchens and bathrooms

 Pay close attention to homes with dated kitchens and bathrooms.
 They are two of the most valuable rooms in a property.